 SSDs are faster, and hence the data that is frequently accessed will go on SSD.
 The data that is less frequently accessed will go on a slower mode of storage since it will be cheaper.

-I guess, by now in this AWS tutorial, you are fully aware of all the concepts you need to know before starting off with AWS.
-Let us now advance a little ahead and know how to create our own account on AWS.
+I guess, by now in this AWS tutorial, you are fully aware of all the concepts you need to know before starting with AWS.
+Let us now advance a little ahead and learn how to create our own account on AWS.

 Hands-on: Creating an AWS Account

 It is very simple to begin working with AWS.
-There are no complex procedures to start off.
-The rest of this AWS tutorial is devoted to giving you the steps to follow while creating an AWS account and accessing the AWS Management Console easily.
+There are no complex procedures to start.
+The rest of this tutorial is dedicated to giving you the steps to follow while creating an AWS account and accessing the AWS Management Console easily.

 Step 1: Create an AWS account by providing personal and credit/debit card details.
 An amount of ₹2 will be deducted to validate your card.